x4lva/react-node-todo/README.md

 ## Installation

-1. The server use Mysql, so you need to install [Node.JS]
+1. The server use Node.JS, so you need to install [Node.JS]
 2. The server is written in [Node.JS] v14+, so you need to install [Node.JS]
 3. Create new database in MongoDB
 4. Clone repository in your directory